mcgibbon/sympl/docs/quickstart.rst

     ])
     implicit_dynamics = ImplicitDynamics()

-:py:class:`~sympl.AdamsBashforth` is a :py:class:`~sympl.TimeStepper`, which is
+:py:class:`~sympl.AdamsBashforth` is a :py:class:`~sympl.PrognosticStepper`, which is
-created with a set of :py:class:`~sympl.Prognostic` components.
+created with a set of :py:class:`~sympl.PrognosticComponent` components.
-The :py:class:`~sympl.Prognostic` components we have here are ``Radiation``, ``BoundaryLayer``, and ``DeepConvection``.
+The :py:class:`~sympl.PrognosticComponent` components we have here are ``Radiation``, ``BoundaryLayer``, and ``DeepConvection``.
 Each of these carries information about what it takes as inputs and provides as outputs, and can be called with a model state to return tendencies for a set of quantities.
-The :py:class:`~sympl.TimeStepper` uses this information to step the model state forward in time.
+The :py:class:`~sympl.PrognosticStepper` uses this information to step the model state forward in time.

-The :py:class:`~sympl.UpdateFrequencyWrapper` applied to the ``Radiation`` object is an object that acts like a :py:class:`~sympl.Prognostic` but only computes its output if at least a certain amount of model time has passed since the last time the output was computed.
+The :py:class:`~sympl.UpdateFrequencyWrapper` applied to the ``Radiation`` object is an object that acts like a :py:class:`~sympl.PrognosticComponent` but only computes its output if at least a certain amount of model time has passed since the last time the output was computed.
 Otherwise, it returns the last computed output.
-This is commonly used in atmospheric models to avoid doing radiation calculations (which are very expensive) every timestep, but it can be applied to any Prognostic.
+This is commonly used in atmospheric models to avoid doing radiation calculations (which are very expensive) every timestep, but it can be applied to any PrognosticComponent.

-The :py:class:`ImplicitDynamics` class is a :py:class:`~sympl.Implicit` object, which steps the model state forward in time in the same way that a :py:class:`~sympl.TimeStepper` would, but doesn't use :py:class:`~sympl.Prognostic` objects in doing so.
+The :py:class:`ImplicitDynamics` class is a :py:class:`~sympl.Stepper` object, which steps the model state forward in time in the same way that a :py:class:`~sympl.PrognosticStepper` would, but doesn't use :py:class:`~sympl.PrognosticComponent` objects in doing so.

 The Main Loop
 -------------